Your AI agent swapped $2M into an unaudited liquidity pool. The transaction confirmed in 12 seconds. There is no undo button.

 // Use protectedTools in your agent framework

-Regulatory compliance mapping
+Regulatory evidence mapping

 MiCA (EU Markets in Crypto-Assets)